We are upgrading our investment thesis on Magellan Midstream

 Partners to Outperform from Neutral as the partnership has a strong

-strong portfolio of energy infrastructure assets, capacity
+portfolio of energy infrastructure assets that generate stable and

 Tulsa, Oklahoma-based Magellan Midstream Partners, L.P.
 (MMP) is

 a master limited partnership (MLP) that owns and operates a

 partnership primarily transports, stores, and distributes refined